Skip to main content

 On the bathtub dripping wet, Pratap’s eyes were fixed on hers.
 Ajabde felt like she couldn’t move as his hand held her waist, while they lost balance and were unaware that he was still holding her, his grip on her waist tightened as they sat in the tub, his other hand carefully holding the file off the tub.

 Her hair on her face, he swept it away to her earlobe after putting the file down on the dry part of the floor, eyes still locked, as she gasped softly.
 Pratap got out of the tub and gave his hand to her.
-Taking the dry towel he wrapped it across her wet bathrobe as she stared at him, he looked away, and her heart leapt to her throat.
-He wrapped the towel across and then stared at her almond eyes.
-She couldn’t look away as he held her chin and whispered to her ears “Nothing has changed.”
+Taking the dry towel, he wrapped it across her wet bathrobe as she stared at him. he looked away, and her heart leapt to her throat.
+He wrapped the towel around her and then stared at her almond eyes.
+She couldn’t look away as he held her chin and whispered in her ears, “Nothing has changed.”

-He left Ajabde flabbergasted with a sly smile as he took two steps backwards and turned to leave and took the file with him.
-Ajabde’s heart refused to slow down as she shut her eyes miffed at his effect on her.
+He left Ajabde flabbergasted with a sly smile as he took two steps backwards and turned to leave and taking the file with him.
+Ajabde’s heart refused to slow down as she shut her eyes, miffed at his effect on her.

 “Where is Heer?”
 Her question startled a clueless Shakti as he looked at her empty place on the bed.